Advestis/transparentpath/docs/markdown/index.md

 sphinx-quickstart on Thu Oct 7 17:55:25 2020.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive. -->
-# Welcome to adutils’s documentation!
+# Welcome to transparentpath’s documentation!

 # transparentpath